atakank1999/ncd/README.md

-new-awesome-project
+This [Vue] app was initialized with [create-near-app]

+#NCD
 ==================

-This [Vue] app was initialized with [create-near-app]
+This project is a very simple weekly appointment scheduler for psychologists.
+Where all the data is stored on the blockchain.
+Patients can create a appointment using this application.After they create a new appointment the price for that appointment will taken from their account and will be transferred to the contract.
+Moreover, the psychologist can view their appointments for the current week.

 Quick Start